kayform/bwcontrol/README.md

 Introduction
 ============

 **bwcontrol** is an control plugin for bottled water.
 It means that the plugin can control Bottledwater process by APIs and this plugin support configurable whitelist of table feature.
-Also, have communication interface with Kafka-Connect with JSON format via HTTP.
+Also, have communication interface with Kafka-Connect with JSON format via HTTP..

 **bwcontrol** is released under PostgreSQL license.